Open topic with navigation

 Step 7 - Set Up Customization Assembly Folders on the Blackbaud CRM Application Server

-By default the Blackbaud CRM application looks within in the bbappfx\vroot\bin folder for server-side customization assemblies, and the bbappfx\vroot\browser\clientbin folder for client-side customization assemblies.
+By default the Blackbaud CRM application looks within in the bbappfx\vroot\bin folder for its server-side assemblies.
+Your custom server-side assemblies should reside within the bbappfx\vroot\bin\custom folder.

-As a best practice, the customization assembly files should be kept separate from the standard assembly files so they can be easily identified.
-A flag can be set in the web.config file to cause the application to look for folders named “custom” for customization assemblies.
+As a best practice, you should separate customization assembly files from standard assembly files.
+You can set in the web.config file to prompt the application to look for folders named “custom” for customization assemblies.
 To enable this:

-The application will now search in bbappfx\vroot\bin\custom and bbappfx\vroot\browser\clientbin\custom for server-side and client-side customization assembly files.
+The application now searches in bbappfx\vroot\bin\custom for custom server-side assembly files.

 Step 8 - Add a Custom HTML Folder on the Blackbaud CRM Application Server